We highly recommend these books for grades 4 and 5 (listed alphabetically by author).

 Where the Sidewalk Ends (Juvenile Nonfiction/J/811.54/Ste) by Shel Silverstein.
 A boy who turns into a TV set?
 A girl who eats a whale?
-These are just two of the characters in this book of funny poems and drawings. (available in Spanish)
+These are just two of the characters in this book of funny poems and drawings. (also available in Spanish)

 The Bad Beginning (Juvenile Fiction/J/Sni) by Lemony Snicket.
-After the sudden death of their parents, the three Baudelaire children must depend on each other and their wits to foil a dastardly guardian. (available in Spanish)
+After the sudden death of their parents, the three Baudelaire children must depend on each other and their wits to foil a dastardly guardian. (also available in Spanish)

 Encyclopedia Brown, Boy Detective (Juvenile Mysteries/J/Sob) by Donald J. Sobol.
 Using his detective skills, Encyclopedia Brown helps his father solve the most difficult cases for the Idaville police force.

 The Witch of Blackbird Pond (Juvenile Fiction/J/Spe) by Elizabeth George Speare.
 Kit finds herself accused of witchcraft in colonial Connecticut.

 Jake and Lily (Juvenile Fiction/J/Spinelli) by Jerry Spinelli.
 Twins Jake and Lily have always felt like two halves of one person – until they turn eleven and everything changes.